LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Padres have a 3.89 team ERA that ranks sixth across all league pitching staffs.

-- Padres pitchers combine to allow 148 home runs (1.1 per game), the ninth-fewest in the league.

-- Avila (0-1) makes the start for the Padres, his third of the season.

-- The righty last appeared on Saturday against the Milwaukee Brewers, when he tossed 4 1/3 innings, allowing five earned runs while giving up five hits.
+- The right-hander's most recent time out came on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, surrendering four earned runs while allowing four hits.

+- In 18 games this season, the 32-year-old has amassed a 2.84 ERA and 8 strikeouts per nine innings, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.